 In The Lost City, Sandra Bullock plays Loretta Sage, a reclusive author of romance-adventure novels living in seclusion for a while now.

-A dimwitted cover model of Loretta’s books Dash McMahon (Channing Tatum), attempts to rescue Loretta when she is kidnapped by a billionaire who believes she knows the location of a priceless treasure, leads to a journey to a remote Atlantic Island, where an eccentric billionaire kidnaps Loretta.
+A dimwitted cover model of Loretta’s books Dash McMahon (Channing Tatum), attempts to rescue Loretta when she is kidnapped by a billionaire who believes she knows the location of a priceless treasure, leads to a journey to a remote Atlantic Island, where a eccentric billionaire kidnaps Loretta.

 ‘The Lost City’ is an entertaining romantic adventure film directed by Adam and Aaron Nee, also known as the Nee Brothers.
 It features excellent chemistry between Bullock and Tatum as they embark on a romantic adventure.